28%

 A+ (100%)

-The Senate-amended FY 2025 Budget Resolution (by Jodey Arrington, R-TX) provides between $175 - 200 billion for immigration enforcement, including border wall construction and additional agents.
-(The resolution passed the House 216-214 and the Senate 51-48).
+The FY 2025 Budget Resolution (by Jodey Arrington, R-TX) provides $70 billion for border security efforts, including $46.5 for the border wall.
+(The legislation passed the House 215-214).

 The FLASH Act (by Juan Ciscomani, R-AZ) would permit border states to install temporary structures along the U.S. - Mexico border and would require DHS to construct navigable roads on federal lands to deter illegal immigration.